sgmurphy/wordpress-plugins/robo-gallery/readme.txt

 == Upgrade Notice ==

-= 3.2.18 =
+= 3.2.19 =
+*  Compatibility with WordPress 6.5
+*  Compatibility with PHP 8+
-*  Fixed images media manager fields, tags for different resources types
+*  Modification of permissions for media manager photos